Nextdoor/nd_okta_auth/README.md

 # Features

 We have support for logging into Okta, optionally handling MFA Authentication, and then generating new SAML authenticated AWS sessions.
-In paritcular, this tool has a few core features.
+In particular, this tool has a few core features.

 ## Optional MFA Authentication

-If you organization requires MFA for the _[initial login into Okta][okta_mfa]_, we will automatically detect that requirement on a per-user basis and prompt the user to complete the Multi Factor Authentication.
+If your organization requires MFA for the _[initial login into Okta][okta_mfa]_, we will automatically detect that requirement on a per-user basis and prompt the user to complete the Multi Factor Authentication.
+The following factors are supported by _nd\_okta\_auth_:

-In paritcular, there is support for standard passcode based auth, as well as support for [Okta Verify with Push][okta_verify].
-If both are available, Okta Verify with Push will be prioritized and a push notification is _automatically sent to the user_.
-If the user declines the validation, then optionally the Passcode can be entered in manually.
+- [FIDO U2F][okta_u2f] (eg yubikey)
+- [Okta Verify with Push][okta_verify]
+- TOTP (Okta Verify, Duo, and Google Authenticator)

+If a user has multiple factors they will be prompted in the above order.
+A user can hit Control-C to skip a factor.

 ## Re-Up Mode ..
 Automatic Credential Re-Generation